sarahhaedrich/Big-shark/Lab02.md

 ![Sink Removal](Mosaic_no_sink.png)

 After eliminating sink holes from the DEM map, I can now do flow analysis.
 I used the Flow Accumulation tool to figure out how much water flows into each cell.
-IF a cell has a value of 10, then that means water from 9 other cells flow into this cell (a value means no water flows into the cell).
+IF a cell has a value of 10, then that means water from 9 other cells flow into this cell (a value of 1 means no water flows into the cell).

 ![Flow Accumulation](Flow_Accumulation.png)